Mā Telugu Talliki: Lyrics

+Victory, victory to our Mother Telugu!

 Legacy

 The song was used in the 1976 film Alludochadu featuring Ramakrishna and Jayasudha.
 The song was used by N. T. Rama Rao after he launched the Telugu Desam Party during his state wide tour.
 The song was used in 1985 film Bullet featuring Krishnam Raju and Suhasini.
 It was last used in the 2010 film Leader featuring Rana Daggubati and Richa Gangopadhyay.